Ticket Management

 Add the value and the date you would like to start selling this batch.

-Ticket batches
+Price batches

 When done, press End to save the data.
 The end date of a batch is the beginning date of the following batch.